Residential Projects

 Uaso Nyarobe Waterfront Ltd asks government to vacate the land.

-A private developer has asked the State to vacate a 26-acre park in the outskirts of the Nairobi central business district to pave the way for construction of a Sh20 billion mixed-use development on the land.
+A private developer has asked the State to vacate a 26-acre park on the outskirts of the Nairobi central business district to pave the way for the construction of a Sh20 billion mixed-use development on the land.

 Uaso Nyarobe Waterfront Ltd claims the government has frustrated its plans to undertake the project by encroaching on its land set between Kijabe Street and Kipande Road, whose ownership dates back to the 1950s.